mark-mcdermott/drivetracks-wip-nuxt3/README.md

 tmp/*
 ```
 - `touch .env`
-- make `~/.env` look like this: (TODO: can you just make this any random string here and it will work?)
+- make `~/.env` look like this: (TODO: 1) I also have this set in the CI UI - remove here?
+2) can you just make this any random string here and it will work?)
 ```
 POSTGRES_PASSWORD=048O7vwZ-r5
 ```